cambiotraining/unix-shell/materials/xx-permissions.md

 However, an important caveat is that **only the `root` user (via `sudo`) can change file ownership**.
 Even if you are the owner of a file, you cannot change its ownership without `root` privelege.

-If you do have those permissions though, here are some examples of common use cases:
+Here are some examples of common use cases:

 - `sudo chown new_user README.txt` → the file `README.txt` is now owned by `new_user`; the associated group remains unchanged.
 - `sudo chown new_user:new_group README.txt` → the file `README.txt` is now owned by `new_user` and assigned to `new_group`.